HashDBrown/MotorEase_Smoothies/README.md

 - GloVe embeddings used: ```wget https://nlp.stanford.edu/data/glove.42B.300d.zip```

-- Please sneure that the Glove embedding is downloaded to the /MotorEase-main/Code/ folder.
+- Please ensure that the Glove embedding is downloaded to the /MotorEase-main/Code/ folder.
 When you download your GloVe embedding file, rename it to sampleGlove.txt and delete the placeholder sampleGlove.txt file so that the code can use the real embeddings.
 The resulting file path for the GloVe embedding file should be: ```/MotorEase-main/Code/gloveSample.txt```

 - In order to load your own images, navigate to the Data folder in the container and delete the existing photos.
 Use the wget command to download your images into the directory so they may be used.